What's New?

 Wizard, but works in a very similar way - i.e. you provide a server script

-file, you launch the Web Update Wizard with its URL, the Web Update Wizard
+file, you launch the Software Update Wizard with its URL, the Software Update Wizard

 parses the file, determines whether it is a software update or campaign manager